yudhisteer/Assessing-NeRF-s-Efficacy-in-3D-Model-Reconstruction-A-Comparative-Analysis-with-Blender/README.md

     </table>
 </div>

 Here's the result after ```5``` epochs.
-We clearly see the structure of the 3D model - the rectangular body, the two cylindrical eyes, the torus smile, the cone hat and, the eco-sphere bottom - though it is not as refined as the blender model.
+We clearly see the structure of the 3D model - the rectangular body, the two cylindrical eyes, the torus smile, the cone hat, and, the eco-sphere bottom - though it is not as refined as the blender model.
 This may be due to not implementing the hierarchical volume sampling feature of NeRF.

 <div style="text-align: center;">
   <video src="https://github.com/yudhisteer/Assessing-NeRF-s-Efficacy-in-3D-Model-Reconstruction-A-Comparative-Analysis-with-Blender/assets/59663734/80a30866-00ee-437a-86f8-1fb974db4914" controls="controls" style="max-width: 730px;">